strimzi/proposals/052-record-reconciled-versions.md

 - Update `KafkaStatus` with new `versions` field and sub fields as agreed on this proposal.

-- Update `initialStatus` [method](https://github.com/strimzi/strimzi-kafka-operator/blob/0c4e96de69e20cb80e86fd8ccb3ab8baca431822/cluster-operator/src/main/java/io/strimzi/operator/cluster/operator/assembly/KafkaAssemblyOperator.java#L292) to seed new status with the `status.versions` field if it is already set on the CR.
-This is so that any status update leaves these fields unchanged, unless they are explicitly modified as part of reconcile.

 - The update to `status.versions.kafka` would happen after the `podsReady` [method](https://github.com/strimzi/strimzi-kafka-operator/blob/0c4e96de69e20cb80e86fd8ccb3ab8baca431822/cluster-operator/src/main/java/io/strimzi/operator/cluster/operator/assembly/KafkaReconciler.java#L817) updating the Kafka version once all pods are ready.
-The Kafka version can be determined from the `StrimziPodSet` which has the information available in the `strimzi.io/kafka-version` annotation.

 - The update to `status.versions.lastSuccessfulReconciliationBy` would happen in the `createOrUpdate` [method](https://github.com/strimzi/strimzi-kafka-operator/blob/2a1fdf9d8695bb22a2bf977b0ba5414291530207/cluster-operator/src/main/java/io/strimzi/operator/cluster/operator/assembly/KafkaAssemblyOperator.java#L137) alongside the `Ready` update where the operator version would be updated into the field.